Roocatt/piMCP2515/README.md

 # piMCP2515

 A library for interacting with the MCP2515 CAN bus controller via SPI.
+This library supports the Raspberry Pi Pico, as well as regular Raspberry Pi devices running BSD and Linux based operating systems.

-This is a very early work in progress which is not in any way complete or tested.
-It is not usable in any way.
-I am working on it though, and I hope to have this complete soon.
+This is an early work in progress which is incomplete and has not been tested.
+It is not yet usable, but I am working on it though, and I hope to have this complete soon.

 In addition to the 'Goals' section detailing larger scale targets for this project, there are numerous `TODO` comments outlining things that